 Five faculty members entertained the audience as they discussed their research subjects and interest areas.
 Kendra Knight, an assistant professor in our Relational Communication

-program, presented on her study on division of labor in households,
+concentration, presented on her study on division of labor in households,

 individual's thresholds of tolerance in recognizing and acting (or not)